 Flaxseed consists of the seeds of the flax plant (Linum usitatissimum).
-Flaxseed oil is made by grinding and pressing flax seeds.
-This webpage includes separate sections on the influence of flaxseed and flaxseed oil on breast cancer risk and survival, followed by a section on consuming flaxseed or its oil during various types of breast cancer treatment.
+Flaxseed oil is made by grinding and pressing flaxseed.
+This webpage includes information on the influence of flaxseed and flaxseed oil on breast cancer risk and survival, as well as the effects of consuming flaxseed or its oil during various types of breast cancer treatment.

 Cadmium uptake by flaxseed plants can be significant